JaniKibichi/Intro-Akka/README.md

 Actors communicate by exchanging messages.
 These messages are places in a recipients mailbox.
 Actors are managed in an ActorSystem through hierarchies, i.e. there are parent and child actors.
-There should be one ActorSystem per logical application.
+There should be one ActorSystem per logical application.<br>
+An actorsystem is home to actors, and manages the lifecycle of an actor.

 #### Actor Best Practises:
 Actors Should not block